Multi-Cycle Assignment Problems with Rotational Diversity: Experimental Evaluation

+WPP shows a similar performance as OS/20 while following a more flexible value combination strategy than switching the objective.
+This results in very similar average results over all scenarios, but larger differences, for example in the case of 100\,\% availability for both agents and tasks.
+Here, OS/20 achieves $3$ full rotations, but WPP only $1.6$, even though the average rotations are similar with $5.2$ respectively $5.3$.
+We can attribute the potential miss of full rotations in WPP to the same causes as PC as both strategies follow a similar approach of combining the profit and the affinities into a single value, whereas \OS uses either the one or the other.

+Furthermore, we analyze the influence of varying availability on the achievable rotations.
+As the setting is such that a selection of tasks has to occur (the resource demand is higher than the resource supply), the availability of a large number of agents has a stronger influence than a high task availability.
 However, for making diverse assignments, a high task availability is beneficial.
 This can be seen when comparing the results with 75\,\%/100\,\% and 100\,\%/75\,\% agent respectively task availability.
 The more profit-oriented variants of \OS achieve better rotation in the former than in the latter case, as \OS switches focus, and potentially the optimization objective of a cycle does not match the availability of the tasks.
 Then, one task might only be present at profit maximization, but not for rotation optimization.